Dubok (camouflage): History

 Dubok was developed in 1997 for the Ukrainian Armed Forces.
-It was designed as a replacement for Soviet-Era "Butan" camouflage uniform's in Ukrainian service, contrary to popular belief Dubok is not a variant of Russian, Ukrainian, or Soviet Butan, although it shares similarities with each, it is an entirely different pattern.
+It was designed as a replacement for Soviet-Era "Butan" camouflage uniform's in Ukrainian service.
+Contrary to popular belief, Dubok is not a variant of Russian, Ukrainian, or Soviet Butan, although it shares similarities with each, it is an entirely different pattern.

-Dubok would eventually be replaced by MM-14 in 2014.
+In 2014, Dubok was replaced by the MM-14 pattern camouflage.
 At the time, it was reported that Ukraine obtained Dubok fabric from Belarusian and Chinese producers.

 Design

-The color scheme "oak", known as "amoeba", consists of a light green background, on which spots of green and brown colors are applied.
-Camouflage is designed to blur the silhouette at long and close distances.
+The color scheme "oak", known as "amoeba", has a light green background, on which spots of green and brown colors are applied.
+The camouflage is designed to blur the silhouette at long and close distances.